Emmrys-Jay/tdd-practice/README.md

 # tdd-practice
-A project i used to practice TDD, using Gorilla Mux framework and postgresql
+A project i used to practice TDD (Test Driven Developement), using Gorilla Mux framework and postgresql